 So there you have it!
 What started out as a simple concept with four different characters that were made to plow through level after level of random dungeon travel had now evolved into a new gaming system within a new world!

-I had no idea years ago that Labyrinth would evolve into what it is today and I am pleased and proud of the results.
-Labyrinth is fun, easy to play and takes you there… to that place where we as gamers love so much.
+I had no idea that ten years ago, Labyrinth (now known as Labyrinth Adventures) would evolve into what it is today and I am pleased and proud of the results.
+This game is a lot of fun, easy to play and takes you there… to that place where we as gamers love so much.